Sharaneshwar/Sharaneshwar/README.md

 ## 👨‍💻 About Me :

-Hi there, I'm Sharaneshwar 👋, I'm a passionate B.Tech student majoring in Computer Technology, with a deep love for both web and software development.
+I'm Sharaneshwar 👋, I'm a passionate B.Tech student in Computer Science and Engineering, with a deep love for both web and software development.
 I thrive on creating impactful and user-centered digital experiences that combine form and function.

-## 👨‍💻 Tech Enthusiast & Full-stack Developer
+## 👨‍💻 Tech Enthusiast & Full-Stack Developer

+- ✨ Delved Deep into Data Structures and Algorithms with a refined understanding, transforming complexity into elegant solutions
 - 🌐 Skilled in web technologies and frameworks like React, Express, Node, Next JS and more.
 - 💻 Proficient in Java and Python programming languages.
 - 🎨 Love crafting responsive and visually appealing UIs.